 Using MS Teams

-The platform you will be using to run your PAL Sessions will be Microsoft Teams.
+Alongside your face to face sessions, you will also have your own MS Teams channel for your seminar group.
 The Central PAL Team will invite you to your Microsoft Team - which will be grouped per department - as well as inviting you to your dedicated seminar channel where you will run your PAL session.
 The Central PAL Team will also add the Level 4 members of your seminar group - so need for you to worry about that!

-On this page, you will find guidance on how to use this platform (including short videos), and how to find your session.
+On this page, you will find guidance on how to use this platform (including short videos).
 You may already be familiar with Teams as we used it to run the Online Facilitation Course.

 For a step-by-step pictographic guide on how to access your Team and channel, see the photos below:

 A good way to encourage engagement from your students is to personalise your Teams space.
 This is a good thing to do early on!
 Below we have listed a couple of ways to do this: